ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Use Amazon Aurora with Multi-AZ Aurora Replicas and restore from mysqldump for the test database.
 - B. Use Amazon Aurora with Multi-AZ Aurora Replicas and restore snapshots from Amazon RDS for the test database.
 - C. Use Amazon RDS for MySQL with a Multi-AZ deployment and read replicas, and use the standby instance for the test database.
-- D. Use Amazon RDS for SQL Server with a Multi-AZ deployment and read replicas, and restore snapshots from RDS for the test database.
+- ==D. Use Amazon RDS for SQL Server with a Multi-AZ deployment and read replicas, and restore snapshots from RDS for the test database.==

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#) [  Discussion  **112**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/13/#)